Learn who we are and how we serve our community

 Stay connected with ICSC and continue to receive membership benefits

-“Ninety-four percent of adults either shop at or spend time at or use the services of small businesses,” said moderator Davon Barbour, president and CEO of New Orleans Downtown Development District.
+“Ninety-four percent of adults either shop at or spend time at or use the services of small businesses,” said Davon Barbour, president and CEO of New Orleans Downtown Development District.
 “That really speaks to the power of these small businesses.”
 For those who are just starting or are looking to expand their small business, there are tried and true tips to optimize location success.
-From understanding where your customer lives and shops to understanding construction and buildout time lines, here are strategies from Barbour and other speakers on an ICSC webinar called Essential Site Selection Tips for Small Businesses.
+From understanding where your customer lives and shops to understanding construction and buildout time lines, here are strategies from Barbour, who moderated an ICSC webinar called Essential Site Selection Tips for Small Businesses, and from others who spoke on the panel.

 “Before you start with any site research, you need to really understand what your concept is and who your customer is,” said Pierson Commercial broker Robert Mackowski.
 He’s working with fellow webinar speaker Rico Macaraeg, who is CEO of NJ Sweat, on the expansion of infrared and plunge therapy studio SweatHouz.
 NJ Sweat is a franchisee of SweatHouz.